RTXteam/RTX-KG2/docs/Snakefile-maintenance.md

 If you have any questions about these instructions or the snakemake build system, please contact
-Erica Wood (Crescent Valley High School) by logging a GitHub issue and assigning @ericawood or contacting them directly through email.
+Erica Wood by logging a GitHub issue and assigning @ecwood or contacting them directly through email.

 # Understanding Snakemake